jamie-moffatt/jamie-moffatt.github.io/index.md

 title: "Jamie Moffatt"
 ---
 ## About Me
-I am currently an ESRC-funded Postdoctoral Fellow based in the Department of Psychology at Royal Holloway, University of London.
+I am currently an a Post-doc at Durham University, UK, where I use Virtual Reality to study how adults and children learn to use virtual bodies that can be very different from their own.

 ## My Research